ExtendAttack: Attacking Servers of LRMs via Extending Reasoning: Potential Defenses and Countermeasures

 \section{Potential Defenses and Countermeasures}

 The stealthy and effective nature of ExtendAttack necessitates a proactive exploration of robust defense mechanisms.
 A successful defense must not only detect the attack but also do so without imposing prohibitive computational or financial costs that would render the defense impractical.
-In this section, we analyze several potential strategies, categorizing them into pattern matching, prompt pre-processing with a secondary LLM, and perplexity-based filtering.
+In this section, we analyze several potential strategies (See Appendix \ref{appendix B} for detailed experimental evaluations on perplexity and guardrail models).